pridemusvaire/pridemusvaire/README.md

 ## 🚀 About Me

 I'm a multi-disciplinary Software Engineer with a passion for creating innovative and efficient solutions.
 With experience across various technologies and frameworks, I specialize in React and React Native development.
-My journey in tech has led me from Facebook's F8 hackathon to building exciting apps that solve real-world problems.
-Currently, I'm diving into the world of AI, experimenting with LLMs and generative AI to push the boundaries of what's possible in software development.
+My journey in tech has led me from Facebook's [F8 hackathon](https://developers.facebook.com/blog/post/2019/05/16/F8-2019-hackathon-winners-announced/) to building exciting apps that solve real-world problems.

+As a part-time digital nomad, I thrive on working from diverse, inspiring locations that fuel my creativity.
+This flexible lifestyle allows me to bring fresh perspectives to my projects and stay inspired in both my work and personal life.

 ## 🛠️ Tech Stack